Rotaerk/haskellTutorial/Chapter1.md

 ### Prelude

-There is a standard module called **Prelude** that is implicitly imported into all modules, so all of its exported declarations are immediately in scope for every other module.
-The set of declarations exported by this module is extensive enough that we'll only cover some of them in this tutorial.
+There is a standard module called **Prelude** that is implicitly imported into all other modules, so all of its exported declarations are immediately in scope for them.
+The set of declarations exported by Prelude is extensive enough that we'll only cover some of them in this tutorial.
 Here is an example of a module referring to a variable exported by Prelude called `pi`:

 ```hs
 module UsesPrelude where